delta-incubator/delta-kernel-rs/README.md

 # delta-kernel-rs

 Delta-kernel-rs is an experimental [Delta][delta] implementation focused on interoperability with a wide range of query engines.
 It currently supports reads and (experimental) writes.
+Only blind appends are currently supported in the write path.

 The Delta Kernel project is a Rust and C library for building Delta connectors that can read and write Delta tables without needing to understand the Delta [protocol details][delta-protocol].
 This is the Rust/C equivalent of [Java Delta Kernel][java-kernel].

 ## Crates